kurtishdekker/mex-cuda-CT/documentation/technicalNotes.md

 This is a holdover from earlier versions of MATLAB where I had difficulty making `mex` cooperate with `nvcc` at the time.
 It is very likely that the `compile.m` script could be simplified to simply use a single-stage `mex` command.

+## code duplication in CUDAmex_oscIter.cu
+The projection operators are duplicated in `CUDAmex_oscIter.cu`.
+This is a holdover from when I started out and did not know how to use `nvcc` and `mex` with multiple files.
+A housekeeping task would be to separate the projection kernels out from the `mex` function code to avoid code copy-pasting.

 ## projection operators and interpolation
 We use interpolation for both forward and back projection operations, making use of hardware interpolation (Texture interpolation) where possible, for speed.